Dan Reich

-Dan Reich is an American entrepreneur, investor and philanthropist.
-He has co-founded Spinback, Tula, Dibs Beauty and Troops.ai.
+Dan Reich is an American entrepreneur and investor.
+He co-founded Spinback, which was acquired by Buddy Media in 2011; Tula Skincare, acquired by Procter & Gamble in 2022; Troops.ai, acquired by Salesforce in 2022; and Dibs Beauty.

-History
+Education and career

-Dan Reich graduated from the University of Wisconsin’s College of Engineering in 2008 where he ended up receiving the business school’s inaugural Accenture Leadership Center award in 2007.
+Reich graduated from the University of Wisconsin’s College of Engineering in 2008 and received the university business school's inaugural.

 Spinback

 In 2010, he founded Spinback with a friend from college.
 The company created software that helped online brands and retailers measure how much money they were making from social media channels.

-In 2011, while they were raising a round of financing, they were offered a chance at a cash and stock merger opportunity with Buddy Media.
-Dan stayed on till 2012 when Buddy Media was acquired for $689 million by SalesForce.com.
+In 2011, while raising funding, Spinback was acquired by Buddy Media in a cash-and-stock deal.
+Reich stayed with Buddy Media until 2012, when it was acquired by Salesforce for $689 million.

 Tula

-In 2014, Dan co-founded Tula Skincare with Dr. Roshini Raj and Ken Landis.
+In 2014, Reich co-founded Tula Skincare with Dr. Roshini Raj and Ken Landis.
 The company used natural ingredients to help make products that increased healthy skin.
 The company initially was successful selling products through QVC and in 2017 they received an investment from L Catterton which allowed them to expand to sales channels such as Sephora and, ULTA where they became the top selling skincare brand.
 The company was sold to Procter & Gamble in 2022 after reaching a $150M in annual sales.

 Troops.ai

-In 2015, Dan co-founded Troops.ai with Scott Britton and Greg Ratner.
+In 2015, Reich co-founded Troops.ai with Scott Britton and Greg Ratner.
 Troops is a software company that builds “Slackbots” that integrate with the Slack customer relationship platform.
 Troops works with Salesforce so employees can search for records and schedule automatic reports.
 The company raised $22 million from investors Aspect Ventures, with participation from the Slack Fund, First Round Capital, Felicis Ventures, Susa Ventures, Chicago Ventures, Hone Capital, and InVision founder Clark Valberg.

 In 2022, Salesforce announced it had acquired Troops.ai for an undisclosed amount though, Business Insider reported the company’s valuation at $66 million several months before the acquisition.

 Dibs Beauty

-In 2021 Dan launched Dibs Beauty with Bobbi Brown Cosmetics co-founder Kan Landis; entrepreneur Courtney Shields; and the former COO of ARod Corp Jeff Lee.
+In 2021 Reich launched Dibs Beauty with Bobbi Brown Cosmetics co-founder Kan Landis; entrepreneur Courtney Shields; and the former COO of ARod Corp Jeff Lee.
 The company which is short for Desert Island Beauty Status, started with an initial round of $2.6 million from its founders and L Catteron partners, Michael Farello and Jonathan Owsley.
 L Catterton made an additional investment in 2023.